JihyoKim00/corruption-robustness/README.md

-## An Individual Project in Deep Learning 2: Computer Vision Module @SeoulTech
+## An Individual Project in Deep Learning Application 2: Computer Vision Module @SeoulTech

 #### Prof. Sangheum Hwang

-This repository contains the code for the individual project in Deep Learning 2: Computer Vision Module at SeoulTech lectured by Prof. Sangheum Hwang.
+This repository contains the code for the individual project in Deep Learning Application 2: Computer Vision Module at SeoulTech lectured by Prof. Sangheum Hwang.
 Implementations of [MoCo](https://github.com/facebookresearch/moco) and [PiCO](https://github.com/hbzju/PiCO) are from the official PyTorch implemntations of each work.

 ### Motivation